Types of dependency: an overview

 • Consequences: Financial debt, relationship problems, stress and mental health problems such as depression and anxiety.

-Internet and Game Addiction
+Internet and Game Dependence

 • Characteristics: Excessive use of the Internet or video games at the expense of social interactions, work or school obligations.
 People with this addiction may feel isolated and obsessive about online activities.